Down the Large Rabbit Hole: Stone- C ech Compactification Approach

-Although the three approaches in Section 3 all have nice links between them, the approach championed by Bergelson, Hindman, Strauss, and others is quite disparate from the others.
+Although the three approaches in Section 3 all have nice links between them, the approach championed by Bergelson, Hindman, Strauss, and others is quite disparate from the previous methods we have seen.
 The approach is a blend of set theory, topology, and algebra.
-We'll start by describing the points in the Stone-C\v{e}ch compactification on $\mathbb{Z}^+$, which requires the following definition (again, specialized to the positive integers).
+We'll start by describing the points in the Stone-\v{C}ech compactification on $\mathbb{Z}^+$, which requires the following definition (again, specialized to the positive integers).

 \begin{definition}[filter, ultrafilter] Let $p$ be a family of subsets of $\mathbb{Z}^+$ (this lowercase $p$ is the standard notation in this field).
 If $p$ satisfies all of \begin{itemize} \item[](i) $\emptyset \not\in p$; \item[](ii) $A \in p$ and $A \subseteq B \Rightarrow B \in p$; and \item[](iii) $A,B \in p \Rightarrow A \cap B \in p$, \end{itemize} then we say that $p$ is a {\it filter}.
 If, in addition, $p$ satisfies \begin{itemize} \item[](iv) for any $C \subseteq \mathbb{Z}^+$ either $C \in p$ or $C^c=\mathbb{Z}^+ \setminus C \in p$ \end{itemize} then we say that $p$ in an {\it ultrafilter}.
 (Item (iv) means that $p$ is not properly contained in any other filter.) \end{definition}